Evaluation features of web accessibility evaluation tools

 2.1 Test subjects and their environment

 - Markup documents.
 These are normally HTML [HTML4, HTML5] or XML documents.
-Processing these documents requires the ability to build a Document Object Model (DOM) according to the different specifications, which can then parsed and analysed.
+Processing these resources requires the ability to build a Document Object Model (DOM) [DOM] according to the different specifications, which can then be parsed and analysed.

 - Style resources.
 These are presentation modifiers conformant to the different CSS specifications [CSS2, CSS3], which are processed by the user agents.
-The interpretation of stylesheets is critical for many accessibility techniques.
+The interpretation of stylesheets is important for many accessibility techniques.

 - Multimedia resources.
-These are images, movies or audio tracks that are inserted into the application.
-From the accessibility standpoint, the analysis of those resources is very relevant, especially for issues like colour contrast, colour blindness, or media alternatives, for instance.
+These are images, movies or audio tracks that are standalone or embedded in a web resource.
+From the accessibility standpoint, the evaluation of these resources is very relevant, especially for issues like colour contrast, colour blindness, or media alternatives, for instance.

 - PDF documents.
-Many reports and administrative information is available in this format, especially in government websites.
+Many reports and other administrative information are available in this format, especially in government websites.
 The format was initially developed by Adobe [PDF] and was later on standardised by ISO.

 - Resources with other proprietary or open source formats.
-Although not very frequent on the web, you may encounter other formats like office documents (like Apache OpenOffice [ODF] or Microsoft Office [OOXML] documents), Adobe Flash movies and applications, etc. Depending on your customers, you may need to be able to parse and evaluate this type of resources.
+Although not very frequent on the web, it is possible to encounter other formats like office documents (like Apache OpenOffice [ODF] or Microsoft Office [OOXML] documents), Adobe Flash movies and applications, etc. Depending on the tool customers' needs, it may be necessary to parse and evaluate this type of resources.

-The web is a multilingual and multicultural space in which information can be presented in different languages.
-Furthermore, this content can be transmitted using different character encodings and sets.
-Some accessibility evaluation tools can process such variations and present its results adequately.
+This component identifies which content languages and encodings are supported by the evaluation tool.
+The web is a multilingual and multicultural space in which information can be presented in different languages, thus evaluation tools should be in the position to address this point.
+Furthermore, this content can be transmitted using different character encodings and sets (like ISO-8859-1, UTF-8, UTF-16, etc.).
 More information about this topic can be found in the W3C Internationalization Activity [W3Ci18n].

 2.1.4 Dynamic content

 Web and cloud applications are becoming very frequent on the web.
 These applications present similar interaction patterns as those of the desktop applications and contain dynamic content and interface updates.
-Tools that evaluate such applications should emulate and record different user actions (e.g., activating interface components or filling and sending forms) that modify the status of the current page or load new resources.
-The user of such an application would need to define these intermediate steps that can be later on interpreted by the tool (see section on web testing APIs).
+Tools that evaluate such applications should emulate and record different user actions (e.g., activating interface components by clicking with the mouse, swiping with the fingers on a touch-screen or using the keyboard) that modify the status of the current page or load new resources.
+The evaluation tool needs to define and record these intermediate steps that can be later on interpreted by the tool (see section on web testing APIs).

-A cookie is a name-value pair that it is stored in the browser of the user [HTTPCOOKIES].
-Cookies contain information relevant to the website that is being rendered and often include authentication and session information.
-This information is relevant to other use cases, like the crawling tool described later.
+A cookie is a name-value pair that it is stored by the user-agent [HTTPCOOKIES].
+Cookies contain information relevant to the website that is being rendered and often include authentication and session information exchanged between the client and the server, which as seen before may be relevant for content negotiation.

 There are tools that incorporate a web crawler [WEBCRAWLER] able to extract hyperlinks out of web resources.
-It must be kept in mind that there are many types of resources on the web that contain hyperlinks.
+There are many types of resources on the web that contain hyperlinks.
 The misconception that only HTML documents contain links may lead to wrong assumptions in the evaluation process.

 A web crawler defines an starting point and a set of options.
 The most common features of a web crawler (configuration capabilities) are:

 - Capability to define inclusion and exclusion filters.
-Sometimes customers require analysis of concrete parts of the website or do not want to include others.
+Customers may require analysis of concrete parts of the website or may not want to include others.

 - Multithreaded crawling.
 For a large site, it may be important to optimize performance by having a tool able to crawl in parallel threads.

-This category includes characteristics targeted to the selection of the tests to be performed.
+This category includes features targeted to the configuration of the tests to be performed or to the configuration of the resources to be tested.

-Depending on the workflow that the customer uses for development, it is sometimes desirable to perform only a reduced set of tests.
-Some tools offer different possibilities to customize the tests performed and match accordingly the reporting output and, when applicable, the interface of the tool.
+Accessibility evaluation tools may offer the possibility to select a given subset of evaluation tests or even a single one.
 A typical example could be performing tests to the different conformance levels (A, AA or AAA) of the Web Content Accessibility Guidelines 2.0 or selecting individual tests for a single technique or common failure.

 According to the Evaluation and Report Language (EARL) specification [EARL10], there are three types of modes to perform accessibility tests: